 - Since half of the OIDC flow happens server side, reviewing your server logs will also be helpful.

-- For example, if the OIDC flow errors out on the initial redirect from Skilljar, it’s possible that the client ID configured for Skilljar is inaccurate.
+- For example, if the OIDC flow errors out on the initial redirect from Skilljar, the client ID configured for Skilljar may be inaccurate.

 These are just a few things to keep in mind when troubleshooting SSO issues.
 Finally, we’re always here to help!
 You can reach out to Skilljar Support and we can escalate your issue up to our engineers.
 Additionally, the more information you can provide to us, the better we can help (screenshots, test logins, HAR file).